 Other positions and functions in the Group

-- Director of TF1; member of the Board of Directors of the Francis Bouygues Foundation.
+- Member of the Board of Directors of the Francis Bouygues Foundation.

 Other positions and functions outside the Group